supercgor/supercgor.github.io/_pages/research.md

 # Physics Informed Active Learning

-Neural network applications in solving PDEs (PINN) require designing a specific network for each problem, which can be inefficient, especially when dealing with a variety of PDEs with different parameters or geometries.
-DeepONet introduces a novel approach by decomposing the problem into two interconnected parts
+Applications of neural networks in solving PDEs, such as Physics-Informed Neural Networks (PINNs), often require the design of specific networks for each unique problem.
+This approach can be inefficient, particularly when dealing with a variety of PDEs that have differing parameters or geometries.
+DeepONet offers an innovative solution by breaking down the problem into two interconnected components - the mapping between functions and coordinate variables - utilizing universal approximation theory.
+However, in tackling some realistic problems, we still encounter several challenges:
+- The availability of labeled data is limited due to the time-consuming nature of numerical solvers.
+- Data-driven methods often converge faster and with greater accuracy.
+- The quality of training data significantly impacts the effectiveness of the neural network.

+To address these issues, we propose a method to implement physics-informed active learning, aimed at enhancing the performance of neural networks.
+Our method, tested on diffusion-reaction equations, advection equations, and Burgers' equations, has shown to reduce the amount of data required, improve stability, and decrease the relative error.
+We are in the process of developing a theory to elucidate the underlying logic within the neural network.
+Our ultimate goal is to extend this method into a universal active learning theory.